 Grades are one measure of a student's ability to meet employment standards in the fields for which s/he is preparing.
-Reports showing the final grade earned in each course and grade point averages are issued to students upon completion of each module.
+Students enrolled in both traditional on-ground and in hybrid online programs will receive grades for their weekly assignments, including any quizzes or exams, no later than Monday of the following week.
+Reports showing the final grade earned in each course and grade point averages are issued to students no later than the Tuesday following the completion of each module.

-Students demonstrating unsatisfactory work at the mid-point of a module are notified by instructors through midterm reports.
+Students demonstrating unsatisfactory work at the mid-point of a module are notified by instructors through mid- term reports.
 Students are encouraged to discuss their progress with their instructors throughout each course.
 Students with questions about grades should contact their instructor immediately upon receiving the grade.